Arjun-G-Ravi/Making-Fun_stuff/README.md

 # Making-Fun_stuff
  This is where I wander to the woods and code fun stuff.
-Many of these things could be practically useful, while most of them would just be for fun.
+Many of these things could be practically useful, while many others would just be for fun.